-1. Before you head for Christmas Tree Shops, browse the stores' online flyer to see which items are on sale.
+- Before you head for Christmas Tree Shops, browse the stores' online flyer to see which items are on sale.
 These will be some of the best deals you'll find.

-2. Even if you're only planning to shop for one or two items, take a shopping cart.
+- Even if you're only planning to shop for one or two items, take a shopping cart.
 It's nearly impossible to leave the Christmas Tree Shops without purchasing a few extra things.

-3. Examine all merchandise carefully.
+- Examine all merchandise carefully.
 A deal is only a deal if you're satisfied with the quality of your purchase when you get home.
 This is particularly important if you are visiting New England on vacation and won't be able to easily return defective merchandise.

-4. If you are shopping for food items, be sure to check expiration dates.
+- If you are shopping for food items, be sure to check expiration dates.

-5. Stock up!
+- Stock up!
 If you spot a great deal, buy two or more.

-8. Don't shop alone!
+- Don't shop alone!
 If you take a friend or family member, you'll have two sets of eyes for spotting bargains.
-On a visit to the Christmas Tree Shops in Hyannis, my husband was the one who spied $8.99 sleds, which were displayed up high.
+Don't forget to look up, or you might miss deals on higher shelves.

-10. Allow plenty of time to browse.
+- Allow plenty of time to browse.
 Some of the best deals you'll find will be completely unexpected.

 03 of 03